Vienna Secession. Whether you love good design, Art Nouveau or the smell of revolution, the Secession deserves a firm space in your itinerary.

-Originally among the most shocking Vienna sights, the Viennese Council banned the project from its intended location on Ringstrasse boulevard to ‘second row’ at Friedrichstrasse.
+Originally the Secession ranked among the most shocking Vienna sites.
+Because of the general uproar, the Viennese Council banned the project from its intended location on Ringstrasse boulevard to ‘second row’ at Friedrichstrasse.

 What To Watch Out For

-The three female reliefs above the entrance symbolise architecture, visual arts and sculpture.
+Definitely the most amusing element are the three female reliefs above the entrance: they symbolise architecture, visual arts and sculpture.
 The Secessionists wanted to unify those three art forms in one harmonious oeuvre.

-My tip: Walk around the building to see the owls (photo), decorative lines and ornaments at the exterior walls.
+My tip: Walk around the Vienna Secession to see the owls (photo), decorative lines and ornaments at the exterior walls.
 The interior is dedicated to temporary modern exhibitions, and quite plain in itself, apart from the absolutely marvellous Beethoven frieze.

 Gustav Klimt’s Beethoven Frieze

-go to Otto Wagner in Vienna– Top Modernism and Art Nouveau Spots
+explore more Otto Wagner in Vienna– Top Modernism and Art Nouveau Spots

-go to Vienna 1900 Walk– Gustav Klimt and Beyond
+take a self-guided Vienna 1900 Walk– Gustav Klimt and Beyond

 go to Gustav Klimt Artwork– Guide to Top Paintings